Nancy Churnin

 Nancy Churnin is an American author and journalist.
-Churnin is a former theater critic for The Dallas Morning News and has published ten children's books as of October 2021.
+Churnin is a former theater critic for The Dallas Morning News and has published sixteen children's books as of February 2025.

 Early life

 Churnin was born and raised in New York City.
 She received a bachelor's degree from Harvard University and an M.S. in journalism from Columbia University.

-Journalistic career
+Career

+Journalism

 Churnin worked as a theater critic for the San Diego edition of the Los Angeles Times from 1986 to 1992.
 In 2000, she joined the staff of The Dallas Morning News, writing about such topics as health, lifestyles, children's entertainment, and parenting.
 In January 2014, Churnin became the primary theater critic for The Dallas Morning News, a position she left in January 2019.